Thank you for your interest in the Countywide Plan!

 Comments or Questions?

 Between the 2018 regional meetings and April 2019, the County received hundreds of public comments on the land use plan, draft policy and community planning documents.
 Thank you to everyone who gave their thoughts and opinions, submitted written comments and requests, and/or provided new sources of information.
 This public input led to additional research, discussions with key stakeholders, and direct revisions to the land use plan and planning documents.
-Responses to comments received on the Draft EIR (released June 2019) are provided in the Final EIR (released August 2020).
-Any new comments will be considered at public hearings later this year.
+Responses to comments received on the Draft EIR (released June 2019) were provided in the Final EIR (released August 2020).